jgrossi/blog/README.md

 I changed how the featured image is displayed.
 I overrided the `twentyfifteen_post_thumbnail()` function on `twentyfifteen-child/functions.php` to send the image to below the title, using by default the `large` size, adding also some custom CSS rules.

+## Next steps

+Now I have to configure all WordPress plugins to be installed using Composer as well.
+Looking forward to do that.

 ## Licence

 [MIT License](http://jgrossi.mit-license.org/) © Junior Grossi